How to Generate a Semantic Model in Precog

 4. Upload the model to Snowflake

-After the run completes (typically within 5 minutes), your semantic model will be available in Snowflake.
+After the model generates (typically within 5 minutes), it will be available in Snowflake.
 You can:

 • View the YAML file directly in Snowflake